Applications are now OPEN for Year 8-12 in 2022. Year 7 2022 applications have now closed.

 Integrated learning reflects contemporary educational trends, involving rich, complex learning experiences that support the development of higher order thinking, collaboration and other 21st century skills.
 This learning environment is responsive to students' needs and interests and well-suited to extending the learning of highly able students.
 Also incorporated in these units of study are new and emerging technologies along with entrepreneurial education and value creation.

-The program development is currently underway and all of the essential learnings of the Australian curriculum are being mapped.
+The first year of this program is currently underway and all of the essential learnings of the Australian curriculum have been mapped.
+Development of a Year 8 program is currently underway and will be offered to students in 2021.
 Please be assured that students studying in the integrated program will continue to be exposed to all of the essential components of each subject of the Australian curriculum, and achievements within each discrete subject will be reported on.
 So while students will study in an integrated way, subjects will be reported on separately.

-Due to a restructure of the school’s timetable, students electing to apply for the integrated learning program will be unable to apply for any other excellence program.
+Due to a restructure of the school's timetable, students electing to apply for the integrated learning program are unable to participate in any other excellence program.

 The teaching of thinking skills is fundamental to providing students with opportunities to develop the higher order thinking that is necessary for them to attain their optimum potential.